5th Element/ Swinger Coil Over Speed Sensitive Conversion Kit

-Convert your old coil over 5th or Swinger to Avalanche style internals
+Convert your old coil over 5th, Revox, or X6 to Speed Sensitive Damping (SSD)

 Modification to beginning and ending stroke adjusters to independent high and low speed compression adjuster system on the 5-way and 6-way shocks